rocket4321/nmap_tracker/README.md

 ```
 New OPTIONAL config fields:

+- timeout: postive integer in seconds to allow nmap process to perform
 - local_mac_hostname default is 'localhost', which would create a sensor 'device_tracker.localhost'
 - local_mac_hostname can also be a mac to match other created sensors.
 - exclude-mac item list entires must be in all caps.